Stakeholder Engagement: Our Approach and System

 • Improve customer experience

-• The departments in charge improve convenience of products and services and guarantee safety
+• Share feedback across the company, Improve convenience of products and services and guarantee safety by the divisions in charge

 Shareholders and Investors